 - The rush-hour traffic in the city is diabolical, so the train is a great way to get into the business district of El Cangrejo

 - You will need a RapiPass card to use any Metro bus and the Metro train, which can be purchased at the Albrook Transit station.
 You just need to present your passport and $2 plus some travel funds.

 - Bus drivers do not accept cash.
-On your first ride there is an extremely good chance that a local will swipe their card to get you on board
+On your first ride there is a good chance that a local will swipe their card to get you on board

 - In 2020 the bus costs 25c and the train costs 35c, so getting a card with a few dollars on it is worthwhile

 - You can get between Colon and Panama City, actually Albrook, on an air-conditioned coach for under US$4.